jordan-hoang/Chess/README.md

 There is a graphical based version in the other branch.
 A newer better designed version is in the other branch.

 (Kept for historical purposes?)
+DEPRECIATED see <a href="https://github.com/jordan-hoang/ChessV2"> chessV2 </a>

-DEPRECIATED see chessV2, which is a better design of chess.
+which is a better design of chess.

 Requirements